tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

+# Dunmar Fellowship Treasure

+This records the magic items and mundane treasure acquired by the [[Dunmar Fellowship]] in the course of their adventures.
+Treasure that has been lost, used, destroyed, sold, or given away is [[Party Treasure - Former|listed elsewhere]].
 ## Magic Items

 *Note: potions and scrolls are not tracked here.
 Make sure to add these to character sheets when you get them, and remove them when you use them.*